-In addition, students who have been denied a Level 2 Off-Campus Petition and who have submitted in writing within five (5) business days of their denial will be placed into the lottery if they meet the above requirements.
+In addition, students who have been denied an Off-Campus Petition based on Financial Hardship or Medical Needs and who have submitted in writing within five (5) business days of their denial will be placed into the lottery if they meet the above requirements.
 Those interested in entering the lottery must check the "Lottery Only" box on the Off-Campus Housing Petition and return it to the Office of Housing & Residential Life by no later than April 1st (or, if April 1st falls on a holiday or weekend, the first business day after).

 There will be two rounds in the lottery drawing.
 Seniors will have first priority and will be in the first drawing; juniors will have second priority and will be in the second drawing.
 The lottery will take place mid-April.
 Approval for off-campus housing via the lottery may be given to you as late as mid-August.
-Students whose lottery numbers are chosen have ten (10) business days in which to accept or decline their off-campus status and return their mail key to the Office of Housing & Residential Life.
-If no communication is received from the student within ten (10) business days of notification of approval, Cal Maritime will consider the petition declined and the student will be assigned and charged for a room on campus and a meal plan.
+Students whose lottery numbers are chosen haveby the deadline noted in their offer email in which to accept or decline their off-campus status and return their mail key to the Office of Housing & Residential Life.
+If no communication is received from the student by the deadline, Cal Maritime will consider the petition declined and the student will be assigned and charged for a room on campus and a meal plan.

-All students awarded off-campus housing must complete the "Off-Campus Housing Acceptance and Agreement Form" and submit it to the Office of Housing & Residential Life within ten (10) business days of offer.
+All students awarded off-campus housing must complete the "Off-Campus Housing Acceptance and Agreement Form" and submit it to the Office of Housing & Residential Life within the deadline timeframe given.
 If not submitted, authorization to live off-campus will be revoked.
 In addition, students living off-campus must provide their living and mailing address, contact information along with landlord information to the Office of Housing & Residential Life no later than August 15th of each year.
 Students are required to maintain their current mailing, phone and living address in the Student On-Line Services Area within PeopleSoft.

 All off-campus students are expected to follow and uphold conduct and corps standards at all time.
 Students are expected to be good neighbors and citizens on and off-campus.
 Failure to meet these expectations may result in revocation of privilege to live off-campus and require the student to move into campus housing and participate in a meal plan at the student's expense.